Fallback Routing Strategies in Redis Cluster Environments

 span.add_event("ask_redirect", attributes={"ask_node": str(e.args[0])})

-# ASK requires temporary routing to the target node without updating slot cache
+# ASK requires temporary routing to the target without updating the slot cache

 await asyncio.sleep(backoff)